treasures of Uganda

 We’d like you to have another chance at photographing the amazing Chimpanzees and so we will do a morning chimpanzee trekking in Kibale after an early breakfast.

-We will then embark on a very scenic drive west, towards the Queen Elizabeth National Park.
+We'll then embark on a very scenic drive west, towards the Queen Elizabeth National Park.

 In the evening if you are not too tired you may like to take part in an Image Review and Q&A.